Director, Resident Quality Outcomes – Oakcrossing LTC (1 Year Contract)

-peopleCare was honoured as one of Canada’s 50 most engaged employers four years in a row.
-We are a growing family-based organization in long-term care.
-We strive to exceed expectations.
-Our staff are engaged and enthusiastic about providing excellent care to our residents.
-We are constantly evolving and encourage out-of-the box thinking and ideas.
-We are looking for talented people who embrace change with a positive attitude.
+peopleCare has been named one of Canada’s Best Managed Companies for the seventh year in a row!
+We are a growing family-based organization that provides outstanding care and exceptional experiences in long-term care and retirement living.
+Our staff are engaged, enthusiastic and strive to exceed expectations.
+We encourage out-of-the box thinking and ideas and are always looking for talented people who embrace change with a positive attitude.
 Offering great wellness and recognition programs is important to us.

 The Director of Resident Quality Outcomes (DRQO) is accountable to the Director of Care (DOC)/Director of Nursing for the day to day management of the nursing department and resident care services.
 This position is directly responsible for the management and leadership of all RAI-MDS Assessment and outcome data, and the multidisciplinary documentation practices in the home.
 The successful candidate must be a currently certified RN or RPN with 3 years of related experience, and must be a self-motivated individual who possesses effective communication, analytical, assessment and leadership skills who can work independently and has a proven track record of making strong decision utilizing their situational judgment.
 The successful candidate must possess a valid Certificate of Registration from the College of Nurses of Ontario.
 Experience in a long-term care residence as a RAI – MDS specialist is preferred.